jgrizou/p5live/Readme.md

 ## Use-case

-This is useful when your work is hard to access but need to be debugged/tweaked interactively and iteratvily.
+This is useful when your work is hard to access but need to be debugged/tweaked interactively and iteratively.

 For example if your p5.js sketch is displayed on a networked TV, an interactive board or a tablet/smarthphone installed in a phsycial frame.